29next/theme-kit/README.md

 #### Updating Theme Kit

-Udpate to the latest version of Theme Kit with the following command:
+Update to the latest version of Theme Kit with the following command:
 ```
 pip install next-theme-kit --upgrade
 ```